nrkn/js1k-2019/README.md

 Some text or something saying "you win!" would have been nice, but wayyy too many bytes!

+The floor sprite was again simplified - it reuses a row from the ghost sprite, so that the 7 bytes from that row can be compressed by the packer.

 ### [819b253b0c1eeff93ffefa8becbe9bf68579e035](https://github.com/nrkn/js1k-2019/tree/819b253b0c1eeff93ffefa8becbe9bf68579e035)

 The final thing I wanted was for the player to be able to have a weapon, and